Jahazielvaz/fcc-jsbasics-practice-page/ReadMe.txt

 Destructuring is also very cool.
 You can take a simple object, and turn each of the properties in it into a variable.
 I still don't know how it works with more complex objects.
 I know you can make up the the list of variable names, and just assign them to the key you desire, but what I still don't know is if you can assign all the properties that share one name, to one variable and basically turn that into an array.
 I'm about to try it.

 Today I have learned about destructuring multi dimensional objects.
 That's exactly what I was wondering how to do.
-I also found out that you can destructure  nested objects using bracket notation
+I also found out that you can destructure  nested objects using bracket notation.
+I still don't know if there is a way to include multiple properties, inside one variable with the Destructuring